3. Where does the money go?

-If you wish to take up this option you will need to contact us on 01626 215000 when you receive your annual bill in March 2017.
+If you wish to take up this option you can change your instalments or by contacting us on 01626 361101 when you receive your annual bill in March 2022.

-A bill is issued in the March of each year detailing the instalments for the forthcoming year.
+A bill is issued in March detailing the instalments for the forthcoming year.

 Please contact us if you have problems paying your council tax bill so that we help you before any action is taken.